Bharathh-Raj/bloc_ease/README.md

 }
 ```

-## Multi state builder - BlocEaseMultiStateBuilder
+## Multi-State Builder - BlocEaseMultiStateBuilder
-BlocEaseMultiStateBuilder lets you combine different bloc/cubits that emits BlocEaseState and handle as one widget.
-There are so many use cases in here as well like
+The `BlocEaseMultiStateBuilder` allows for the combination of different blocs or cubits that emit `BlocEaseState` into a single widget.
+This utility offers several use cases, including:

-- Showing single loading indicator instead of one of every bloc.
+- Displaying a single loading indicator instead of one for each bloc.
-- Showing single error widget instead of multiple error widgets on screen.
+- Showing a single error widget instead of multiple error widgets on the screen.
-- Since we know how many bloc/cubits are in `LoadingState`, we can show loading progress.
-(Automatically handles with `BlocEaseStateWidgetProvider` - `progress` field)
+- Indicating loading progress by knowing how many blocs or cubits are in the `LoadingState` (automatically handled with `BlocEaseStateWidgetProvider` - `progress` field).
-- Showing all widget at once instead of loading separately.
+- Rendering all widgets at once instead of loading them separately.

-- By default, we just need to pass `successBuilder`, all other states are handled by default with `BlocEaseStateWidgetProvider`.
+By default, only the `successBuilder` needs to be provided; all other states are managed by default with `BlocEaseStateWidgetProvider`.

-> **REMEMBER:** If any state is `FailedState`, it draws error widget. else if any state is `InitialState`, it draws initialWidget. else if any state is `LoadingState`, it draws `LoadingWidget`.
-Only if all states are `SucceedState`, it draws success widget.
+> **Note:** If any state is a `FailedState`, an error widget is displayed.
+If any state is an `InitialState`, the initial widget is shown.
+If any state is a `LoadingState`, the loading widget is rendered.
+Only if all states are `SucceedState`, the success widget is displayed.

 ```dart
 class SomeWidget extends StatelessWidget {